OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 It is not expected that these will happen very often and it will only happen to an admin who is working on units/conversions.
 Users will delay seeing the unit changes until the reload OED into the web browser.
 For a regular user that is not an issue.
 An admin needs to reload OED in the web browser to see the changes for graphing.

+The plan is to calculate C<sub>ik</sub> and P<sub>ik</sub> on the server.
+This should be faster as it is closer to the database.
+The server should cache these arrays for future use.
+Each time a new client starts up/refreshes, we will now send P<sub>ik</sub> to store in the Redux state.
+The rationale is discussed in [the structure of the arrays](#supporting-structure-for-units)

 ## default_graphic_unit

 There is a startup consideration in determining the graphic unit.
 When no meter or group has been selected for graphing, it is unclear what unit to use when one is selected since, in general, there are multiple choices.
 Note the same situation occurs if the user later deselects all meters and groups.
 OED could make the user decide by either selecting the unit in advance or choosing a compatible one once the meter is selected.
 First,  this might confuse the user and be overly complicated to decide the best unit.
 Second, the admin who created the meter/group may have thoughts on the best default unit the user will see.
 Thus, OED will have the admin choose the default graphic unit for the meter and group and it will be stored with the meter/group.
 This unit will be used when the first meter or group is selected and will be made the graphic unit.
 For further meter/group additions to the graph, this unit will be used unless updated.